windvalley/gossh/README.md

 Gossh is a high-performance and high-concurrency ssh tool.
 This tool can efficiently manage tens of thousands of Linux server clusters.
-It can efficiently execute commands, execute a script file, transfer files, etc.
+It can efficiently execute commands, execute a script file, transfer files and dirs, etc.

 Find more information at: https://github.com/windvalley/gossh